Grsaiago/libasm/README.md

 ## 🧪 Testing

-The project uses `libcriterion` (an absolute banger of a framework) for testing.\
+The project uses `libcriterion` (an absolute banger of a framework) for testing the C part (the happy paths, and the not so happy paths).\
-All tests are in the same file, divided by each function.
-To run all the tests just go for:
+All C tests are in the same file, divided by each function.
+And all Rust tests are in the lib.rs file.
+To run both C and Rust tests just go for:

 ```bash
 make run-tests